juls0730/flux/README.md

 # Flux

-Flux is a lightweight self-hosted pseudo-PaaS for hosting Golang web apps with ease.
+Flux is a lightweight self-hosted micro-PaaS for hosting Golang web apps with ease.
 Built on top of [Buildpacks](https://buildpacks.io/) and [Docker](https://docs.docker.com/get-docker/), Flux simplifies the deployment process with a focus on similicity, speed, and reliability.

 **Goals**: